How to Create QR Codes for URLs, Wi-Fi, and Contact Cards

 Level Recovery Best for

-Higher error correction means the QR code has more data modules (more tiny squares), so it needs to be printed or displayed slightly larger to remain scannable.
+Higher error correction means the QR code has more data modules (more tiny squares), so the same payload becomes a denser code that needs to be printed slightly larger to remain scannable.
+The trade-off is reliability against size.

 Practical uses